hkessener/fritzen/README.md

         List of actions for service deviceconfig:

-            - factory-reset: Reset fritzbox to factory settings.
+            - factory-reset: Reset FRITZ!Box to factory settings.
 Use with care!

-            - reboot: Reboot fritzbox.
-Note: The fritzbox will reboot itself automatically approx. 30 seconds after restore from file.
+            - reboot: Reboot FRITZ!Box.
+Note: The FRITZ!Box will reboot itself automatically approx. 30 seconds after restore from file.

         List of actions for service deviceinfo:

-            - getinfo: Get miscellaneous information about fritzbox hardware and software.
+            - getinfo: Get miscellaneous information about FRITZ!Box hardware and software.

-            - getsecurityport: Get HTTPS port of fritzbox for secure information.
+            - getsecurityport: Get HTTPS port of FRITZ!Box for secure information.

         List of actions for service ontel: